This park offers vehicle-accessible campsites on a first come, first served basis. Campsite reservations are not accepted.

 |BC seniors’ rate (day after Labour Day to June 14 only)||$10 per senior party per night|

 For information on the BC seniors’ rate, see the camping fees page.

-Drinking water will not be available at Shelter Bay for the foreseeable future.
-Free water and $5 sani-dump is available at Blanket Creek Provincial Park, 15 minutes North of Shelter Bay.
+Drinking water will not be available at the Shelter Bay campground for the foreseeable future.
+Free water and a $5 sani-dump is available at Blanket Creek Park, 15 minutes North of Shelter Bay.
 If water is needed for washing purposes, visitors may want to bring a small container to carry water from the lake.

 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

 Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Arrow Lakes Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.

 Horse and horseback riding opportunities in this park.